Peanut Butter and Jelly Sandwich - Part 2

 Taste dictates what you prefer in the end.
 White or wheat bread.
 Jelly or jam.
 Chunky or smooth.
 Grilled, toasted or fresh.
 Whatever you decide, the end result is always delicious.
 A comfort food in the simplest sense.
 Eat it for breakfast, lunch, dinner, or even dessert.
 Serve it with a glass of iced milk, a cup of tea, or hot cocoa.

-So here's my take on the ever popular peanut butter and jelly sandwich.
+So, here's my take on the ever-popular peanut butter and jelly sandwich.
 I prefer 100% whole wheat bread.
 Occasionally I toast it.
 I also love jelly or preserves and smooth homemade peanut butter over store brands.
 I usually have a cup of tea along with my sandwich.
 Sometimes I drink milk or orange juice or just plain water.

 What you'll need: